Wimzie's House: Featured songs

-Legal troubles
+Merchandise

+School supply company Carson-Dellosa confirmed that there were two FMV PC games based on the series.

+Controversies

-In 2000, The Jim Henson Company issued a lawsuit against the company, claiming the series' puppets and resultant merchandise violated its copyright and trademark rights on The Muppets.
+In 1999, The Jim Henson Company issued a lawsuit against the company, claiming the series' puppets and resultant merchandise violated its copyright and trademark rights on The Muppets.
 CINAR and its licensees Eden LLC and Carson-Dellosa Publishing Company denied and continue to deny any wrongdoing or liability for infringement.

 A confidential settlement allowed CINAR to continue broadcasting the series, selling show merchandise, and a "mechanism for preserving the distinctive look of Jim Henson's Muppets in CINAR's future productions."

 Ronald A. Weinberg, CINAR President and Co-CEO:

-Media
+Broadcast and home media

+It first ran in the French language as La Maison de Ouimzie on Télévision de Radio-Canada in the morning and Radio-Québec in late afternoons starting September 4, 1995, and in English on CBC Television in Canada beginning October 21, 1996 and in the U.S. on PBS from September 1, 1997 until August 31, 2001.

+Repeats of the show aired in the U.S. on the Cookie Jar Toons block on now-defunct This TV, in syndication as part of the Cookie Jar Kids Network block, and on Light TV (now rebranded as TheGrio.TV) from December 22, 2016 until September 30, 2019.
+Treehouse TV also aired this show in repeats from 1999 until December 2005.

 Video releases

-Five hour-long VHS tapes were released by Sony Wonder in 1999 to 2000.
+Five hour-long VHS tapes were released by Sony Wonder in 1999 until 2000.